-Computer games tester Games tester, quality assurance tester, video games tester, quality assurance technician
+Computer games tester Games tester, QA tester, quality assurance technician, video games tester

 Computer games testers play computer games to check they work properly.
 They find and record problems or bugs.